Censys Platform Syntax Differences

 Introduction

-We introduced a new data model in the Censys Platform that includes three datasets: hosts, certificates, and web properties.
-Search functionality in the Censys Platform was enhanced, both syntax and semantics have changed since Legacy Search.
-The Censys Platform now uses a new query language that provides the following benefits:
+Censys introduced a new data model in the Censys Platform that includes three datasets: hosts, certificates, and web properties.
+Search functionality in the Platform was enhanced, both syntax and semantics have changed since Legacy Search.
+The Platform now uses a new query language that provides the following benefits:

-- Simplified regex searches and improved the use of operators
+- Simplified regular expression (regex) searches and improved the use of operators.

 Dataset representation in unified search